 how did the chickens lay eggs without a rooster

-we let them focus on what they are really good at which is educating young community farmers.
+We let them focus on what they are really good at which is educating young community members about food and farmers.
+They do that part of the work for us.
 It’s always been part of the goal, it was just something we could not do, we couldn’t make it happen on our own.
+But instead of throwing up our hands and saying we can’t do that for our community.
 So we forged a partnership to make it work.

 How do you bring 22,000 kids to your farm and get any work done?